V8K107 Religion and Society MA Postgraduate Taught 2020

-In this course, the focus is on religion in its anthropological and sociological perspectives.
-Durham has particular strengths in the study of Mormonism; death, dying and disposal; shamanism; religion and emotion; religion/faith and globalisation; religion and politics; contemporary evangelicalism and post-evangelicalism; hybridity; postcolonial religion; spatial analysis of religion; pilgrimage; and religion and generational change.
+This course looks at religion from anthropological and sociological perspectives.
+Durham has particular strengths in the study of Mormonism, death, dying and disposal, religion and emotion, religion/faith and globalisation, religion and politics, contemporary evangelicalism and post-evangelicalism, and religion and generational change.
 It also boasts the Centre for Death and Life Studies and the Project for Spirituality, Theology and Health.

 - Social Scientific Methods in the Study of Religion